How to Keep a Weed-Free, Low-Maintenance Allotment or Vegetable Plot

 How would you like to spend your one hour a week admiring a wall of beans, picking fresh strawberries, unearthing glowing potatoes, and pulling shining leeks?

-The answer is to cover up and start afresh.
-It’s simple, your soil is full of seeds and roots that you will never be able to get on top of, not even if you work all day every day.
-A layer of porous membrane will suppress the weeds and raised beds with fresh compost will give you a weed free planting space.
+The solution is to cover up and start afresh.
+It’s simple: Your soil is full of seeds and roots that you will never be able to get on top of, not even if you work all day every day.
+Use a layer of porous membrane to suppress the weeds, then replenish the soil with fresh compost, and you'll have an ideal, weed-free planting space.

-Before you say, ah yes but not for long, I am not naïve enough to think that this arrangement will permanently eradicate weeds forever.
-They will still try to grow up through your membrane and wind and bird distributed seeds will get into your beds.
-But if, like me, you inherited an old plot with horsetail, nettle, dock, couch grass and another hundred plants all growing faster than your veggies then drastic action is the only solution for the part time gardener.
+Before you say "Ah yes, but not for long," let me say that I am not naïve enough to think that this arrangement will permanently eradicate weeds forever.
+Wind- and bird-distributed seeds will still get into your beds, and weeds will still try to grow up through your membrane.
+But if, like me, you inherited an old plot with horsetail, nettle, dock, couch grass, and a tangle of other plants all growing faster than your veggies, then drastic action is the only solution for the part-time gardener.

 - Weed control membrane is woven polypropylene and very tough.

 - The membrane is porous.
 It lets water through but keeps the weeds down.